ILikeLayla/Communication/README.md

 ## Note

-- Before you use it, you need to prepare your font.
-You need to put it in rust dict.
+- Before you use it, you should prepare a font file and name it as "font.tff" and put it into the font dic.
+Here I also provide one.

 ## Version roadmap